wltrup/iOS-Swift-Circular-Progress-View/README.md

 A customisable `Swift` class for a progress view similar to what the _Apple Watch_ has.

 ## IMPORTANT
-**This project has been deprecated for the time being as it uses Swift 1.2 and I don't intend to update it any time soon.
-It's still useful as a learning resource but that's about it for now.**
+2016.12.03: This project has been **deprecated** for the time being as it uses Swift 1.2 and I don't intend to update it any time soon.
+It's still useful as a learning resource but that's about it for now.

 ## Motivation
 You may have seen that the _Apple Watch_ has some cool new progress views, like this: